medplum/medplum/packages/docs/docs/tutorials/data-modeling/family-relationships.md

     - For example, two siblings might be enrolled as separate patients in a pediatric clinic, but they share the same mother and father.
     - In these situations, it is desireable to store demographic and contact information in single resource, to make it easier to update.
     - For example, you would want a single resource representing both siblings' father, to make sure his information was always up to date.
-    - However, because a RelatedPerson resource models the relationship between a person and a patient, each sibling would need it's own RelatedPerson resource linking them to the father
+    - However, because a [RelatedPerson](/docs/api/fhir/resources/relatedperson) resource models the relationship between a person and a patient, each sibling would need it's own [RelatedPerson](/docs/api/fhir/resources/relatedperson) resource linking them to the father
-    - Therefore, you will need to model the father as either a Person or a Patient, and use either the Patient/RelatedPerson/Person or Patient/RelatedPerson/Patient schemes below to model the family.
+    - Therefore, you will need to model the father as either a[Person](/docs/api/fhir/resources/person) or a Patient, and use either the Patient/[RelatedPerson](/docs/api/fhir/resources/relatedperson)/Person or Patient/[RelatedPerson](/docs/api/fhir/resources/relatedperson)/Patient schemes below to model the family.

 2. Which family members will get need clinical information (test results, clinical notes, lab specimens), if any?